 Requires student to: Record a verbal answer

-This item is similar in appearance to the Example item but it is designed to have the students first record their own answer to a question before listening to the correct answer pre-recorded by the instructor.
+but it is designed to have the students first record their own answer to a question before listening to the correct answer pre-recorded by the instructor.

-After the student has recorded an answer, both the sample answer and the student recording can be played.
+the student recording can be played.
 The student can then change the answer to match the instructor's answer if necessary.

 In the common case where the lesson is set without timer, the student may record as many times as desired.
-Each time the Record button is pressed, the previous recording is replaced with the new one.
-To add to a recording, the student can select Controls > Record > Continue Recording in the menu bar.
+Each time the Record button

 The student's recording is stored when the student selects Next.